Yainer Diaz Player Props: Astros vs. Rockies

-After batting .237 with three home runs, three walks and five RBI in his past 10 games, Yainer Diaz and the Houston Astros face the Colorado Rockies (who will hand the ball to Jake Bird) at 8:40 PM ET on Tuesday.
+After going 1-for-4 in his last game, Yainer Diaz and the Houston Astros take on the Colorado Rockies (who will hand the ball to Austin Gomber) at 3:10 PM ET on Wednesday.

 In his previous game, he went 1-for-4 against the Angels.